Scherzer fans 11, pitches Nationals past Diamondbacks 3-1

 Koch faced a former Cy Young Award winner for the third consecutive start in Scherzer.
 On May 1 he was matched up against the Dodgers' Clayton Kershaw, and on May 6, Justin Verlander of the Astros.

 The Diamondbacks called up right-handed pitcher Jake Barrett from Triple-A Reno before Friday's game, after optioning reliever Silvino Bracho to Reno after Thursday's game.
-Barrett pitched a scoreless top of the ninth inning then was returned to Reno to make room for Saturday's starter, Troy Scribner.
+Barrett pitched a scoreless top of the ninth inning.

 TRAINER'S ROOM